American Society of African Culture

 The American Society of African Culture (AMSAC) was an organization of African-American writers, artists, and scholars.
 The society was founded as a result of the Congress of Negro Writers and Artists in 1956 based on the idea of the French :fr:Société africaine de culture.

 In June 1957, the American Society of African Culture (AMSAC) was officially founded by five African-American intellectuals: the political scientist and civil rights activist John A. Davis, historian and social scientist Horace Mann Bond (1904–1972), professor of French and future American ambassador Will Mercer Cook (1903–1987), philosopher William T. Fontaine (1909–1968) and James Ivy, editor of the NAACP's Crisis.
-During its heyday in the early 1960s, AMSAC had around four hundred members.
-One of the main goals of the organisation was to expose African Americans to their African heritage.
-This aim was pursued through organising exhibitions, lectures, music performances, and conferences in the United States (primarily New York) and Africa (occasionally).
+Thurgood Marshall and Duke Ellington were also founding fathers.